 Right to Buy has clearly been a major factor in the long-term decline in social housing in general, and council housing in particular.
 Therefore the new government's commitments in July 2024 that it will review the policy and make a number of changes this autumn are very welcome.
-Not only does the policy deplete the stock (by around 14,000 social homes a year at present, 11,000 of them council homes), it also introduces another element of uncertainty into council landlords' business plans.
+Not only does the policy deplete the stock (by around 14,000 social homes a year at present, 11,000 of them council homes), 98 it also introduces another element of uncertainty into council landlords' business plans.
 This uncertainty has ramped up since the introduction of HRA self-financing in 2012, deepening the problems caused by the Right to Buy for the sustainability of the HRA system.

 Successive policy changes between 2012 and 2015 sought to "reinvigorate" the Right to Buy.
 Maximum discounts were raised from £16,000 to £75,000 for most of the country, and from £38,000 to £100,000 in London, while the qualifying period for tenants to use the Right to Buy was reduced to three years.
-These changes saw Right to Buy sales in England increase from 2,638 in 2011-12 to their recent high point of 18,100 in 2016-17, before gradually declining again in the following years.
+These changes saw Right to Buy sales in England increase from 2,638 in 2011-12 to their recent high point of 18,100 in 2016-17, before gradually declining again in the following years.99

-Work from the Local Government Association emphasises the extent to which the government's 2012 commitment to replace sold homes on a oneto-one basis has not been honoured, with 110,000 homes sold and only 44,000 replaced since 2012.
-The LGA expects that a further 100,000 homes will be sold up to 2030, with only 43,000 replaced.
-Since the distribution of sales is weighted towards the North and Midlands - driven by lower prices in these regions making the Right to Buy more For Southwark Council, changes to rent policy have led to a reduction in rent income of over £1bn over the 30 years that HRAs are planned on.

-accessible compared to London and the South and East of England - maintaining the current framework for the Right to Buy would see the stock of council housing in some places rapidly erode.
+Work from the Local Government Association emphasises the extent to which the government's 2012 commitment to replace sold homes on a one-to-one basis has not been honoured, with 110,000 homes sold and only 44,000 replaced since 2012.
+The LGA expects that a further 100,000 homes will be sold up to 2030, with only 43,000 replaced.100 Since the distribution of sales is weighted towards the North and Midlands - driven by lower prices in these regions making the Right to Buy more accessible compared to London and the South and East of England - maintaining the current framework for the Right to Buy would see the stock of council housing in some places rapidly erode.